return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/table-markup.rst

 ASCII-art tables might be comfortable for readers of the text-files, but they have huge disadvantages in the creation and modifying.
 First, they are hard to edit.
-Think about adding a row or a column to a ASCII-art table or adding a paraggraph in a cell, it is a nightmare on big tables.
-Second the diff of modifing ASCII-art tables is not meaningfull, e.g. widening a cell generates a diff in which also changes are included, which are only ascribable to the ASCII-art (see also :ref:`list-table-directives`).
+Think about adding a row or a column to a ASCII-art table or adding a paragraph in a cell, it is a nightmare on big tables.
+Second the diff of modifying ASCII-art tables is not meaningful, e.g. widening a cell generates a diff in which also changes are included, which are only ascribable to the ASCII-art (see also :ref:`list-table-directives`).